betterscientificsoftware/bssw.io/Articles/Blog/BSSwFellowshipProgramFAQ.md

 No, connections are not required to any funded projects.
 We encourage applications from the broad scientific software community, regardless of funding sources.

+###  Is co-authorship allowed for applications to the BSSw Fellowship Program or you expect proposals to have solitary authors?

+While we recognize that lots of important work is takes place as collaborative partnerships, the BSSw Fellowship Program is limited to individual applicants.

 ## Other questions?
 If you have additional questions, please contact us via email to [info@bssw.io](mailto:info@bssw.io).